GPS-Sample/GPS-Sample-Decoder/README.md

 ## Build Instructions

-* Install Android Studio on your PC or Mac
+* Install Visual Studio Community Edition 2022 on your Windows PC
 * Clone the repo
-* The main branch is master and is read-only on GitHub.
-You can build/modify the master branch, but you will not be allowed to push your changes to master to GitHub.
+* The main branch is main and is read-only on GitHub.
+You can build/modify the main branch, but you will not be allowed to push your changes to main to GitHub.
 See [How to Contribute](How-to-Contribute.md) for instructions.
-* Open the project in Android Studio
+* Open the project in Visual Studio
-* If you are using the MapBox map engine:

-  Edit the local.properties file (in the root directory of the project) and replace ENTER-YOUR-TOKEN-HERE with your MapBox private token

-  Edit app/src/main/res/values/mapbox_access_token.xml and replace ENTER-YOUR-MAPBOX-PUBLIC-TOKEN-HERE with your MapBox public token

 * Sync the project (requires internet) and build the solution

 ## Community